NextDom/plugin-MiFlora/docs/en_US/faq.md

 ### The plugin works well: what can I do with it?

-> Les valeurs d'humidité, de fertilité, de luminosité et de températures sont accessible depuis des scénarios.
+> Humidity, fertility, brightness and temperature values ​​are accessible from scenarios.

-> Il est possible de lire ces valeurs, de les comparer à un seuil et d'alerter en cas de dépassement du seuil, par exemple pour arroser une plante.
+> It is possible to read these values, to compare them to a threshold and to warn if the threshold is exceeded, for example to water a plant.

-> Les alertes peuvent être données par du 'text to speech' (plugin playTTS par exemple), par notification sur smartphone (plugin pushbullet), par SMS ...
+> Alerts can be given by text to speech (plugin playTTS for example), by notification on smartphone (pushbullet plugin), by SMS ...

-> Les seuils peuvent être trouvés en utilisant la base de plantes de Xiaomi ou celle de Parrot à défaut un seuil entre 14 et 16 semble convenir à une majorité de plantes d'intérieur.
+> Thresholds can be found using Xiaomi or Parrot database or a threshold between 14 and 16 seems to be suitable for a majority of houseplants.

-> Il est aussi possible de reguler un arrosage automatique, MiFlora semble bien résiter aux intempéries
+> It is also possible to regulate an automatic watering, MiFlora seems to be resistant to bad weather